matejmajny/getwiniso/README.md

 - Windows 8.1+ or linux distro (Termux works too)

 ## Installation 💾
-Clone the repo or download the script and run:
+Clone the repo or use GitHub download function and run:
 ```
 python3 main.py
 ```